totovr/Processing/Kinect/Setup_Kinect.md

   # Important this version just work for Processing v.2.2.1. it will not work for version 3.x of Processing

+If you did not find the version it will be included in the next Download Link too

 2.- Setup Openni

 Download this version of Simple Openni from the next link:

       https://mega.nz/#F!KdIC2KpC!ZvyfZuwEfz0k6tjuizt5fg

 3.- Locate Openni